-At the beginning of the article, I told you about a theme and an extension to characterize it.
+At the beginning of the article, I told you about a theme and a plugin to characterize it.
 To be completely exhaustive, there are 5 ways to use it.

 The Lite plugin

 Free Beaver Builder?
-This is only possible thanks to the Lite extension, available on the official WordPress directory.
+This is only possible thanks to the Lite plugin, available on the official WordPress directory.
 We want to warn you: compared to the paid versions, the functionalities are very limited.

-For example, the number of modules is scarce (audio, HTML, photo, video, text editor), and you don't have access to templates (page templates).
+For example, the number of modules is scarce (audio, HTML, photo, video, text editor), and you don't have access to page templates.

 The Standard Version

-It gives access to the Page Builder extension, which allows you to act on the whole “body” of your site, except the header and footer.
+It gives access to the Page Builder plugin, which allows you to act on the whole “body” of your website, except the header and footer.
 In this case, remember that you'll need a theme that allows you to change them easily, or you’ll have to get your hands into the code.

 The Pro version